Chola art and architecture: Style

 Chola bronzes have little intricate ornamentation in comparison with the subsequent bronzes of the Vijayanagar and Nayaka period.
-There is gentle grace, a restrained and quiet elegance, an ethereal, out-worldly beauty, and above all else - a life that throbs and pulsates and thereby enlivens the bronze sculpture.
 By means of the facial expressions, the gestures or mudras the overall body posture and other accompanying bronzes we can imagine the surroundings and the religious context of the figure of the god or goddess; what instrument or weapon he or she is holding; what he or she is leaning on; and what he or she is doing or about to do.

 For example, in the Rishabaandhika or the Vrishabavahana murthy pose, we see Shiva standing with one leg youthfully crossed across the other and his arm elegantly flexed and raised as if resting or leaning on something.
 In this elegant posture, it can be surmised that the youthful and athletic Shiva is leaning on his bull-vahana, Nandhi, on whose shoulders He is resting His arm.

 The most famous of all the bronze icons is that of Nataraja or Adavallar.
 The symbolism presents Shiva as lord of the cosmic dance of creation and destruction.
 He is active, yet aloof, like the gods on the Parthenon Frieze.
 Surrounding Shiva, a circle of flames represents the universe, whose fire is held in Shiva's left rear palm.
 His left front arm crosses his chest, the hand pointing in "elephant trunk" position (gaja hasta) to his upraised left foot, which signifies liberation.
 His right foot tramples the dwarf Apasmara, who represents ignorance.

 Shiva's right front hand is raised in the "fear-not" gesture of benediction (abhaya mudra), while his right rear hand holds a drum with which he beats the measure of the dance.
 The snake, an emblem of Siva, curls around his arm.
 His hair holds the crescent moon - another emblem - and a small image of Ganges, the river-goddess whose precipitous fall from heaven to earth is broken by Siva's matted locks.
 Shiva as Nataraja or Adavallar is also accompanied by his consort Sivakami.